Did you find what you were looking for?

 Thank you for the feedback!
 Your suggestions and feedback immensely help us improve our site.

-Also known as dry vans, box trucks are heavy duty trucks with a storage compartment that’s separated from the cab.
+Also known as dry vans, box trucks are light, medium, and heavy duty trucks with a storage compartment that’s separated from the cab.
 Box trucks are commonly used for the everyday transportation of appliances, furniture, boxes, and building materials from warehouses and job sites.
 Alternative versions such as refrigerated box trucks, utility box trucks, and landscaping box trucks are designed with other specific purposes in mind.

 On MyLittleSalesman.com, you'll find an assortment of box trucks for sale that can transport whatever is needed to get the job done.
 Whether you need a smaller box van for local deliveries that are just around the corner or a large box for over-the-road long hauling, your next box truck is here for you.